 Journeys takes place two Tuesday evenings every month, from 5:30 to 7:30 pm.

 - Youth Services

 - People Skills

 - Background Check

 - Orientation or Training

-- Excellent listening skills, patience and able to make a one year committment to the program.
+- Excellent listening skills.
+Patience.
+Able to make a one year commitment.